-What’s special about Southeast Ministry is that it understands its clients well enough to know that they don’t just need a job – they need to believe that they can succeed.
-That is a tall order in Wards 7 and 8, a community with high rates of poverty, unemployment, illiteracy, and low levels of education.
-But Southeast Ministry approaches these problems in a unique way, combining practical classes for men and women (like its job readiness program) with coursework that also explores self-development, family strengthening, and life skills.
-GED programs prepare students to take the official test, offering classes, small study groups, and private tutorials in math, science, social studies, and writing skills.
-And support for some of the little things (transportation to class, opening checking and savings accounts, acquiring a uniform and tools for a new job) can make all the difference, removing barriers that could otherwise block the path to success.
+Southeast Ministry understands its clients well enough to know that they don’t just need a job – they need to believe that they can succeed.
+Working primarily with adults living in Wards 7 and 8, it combines job readiness programming with coursework that explores self-development, family strengthening, and life skills.
+Adult Basic Education classes help clients boost their math and reading skills to meet eligibility criteria for vocational training programs or community college.
+GED programs prepare students to take the official test, including study groups and private tutorials.
+And support for some of the little things (transportation to class, opening checking and savings accounts, acquiring a uniform for a new job) help remove barriers that could otherwise block the path to success.
 Self-worth – economic and personal – is what it’s all about.
-Your generous support helps rebuild an entire community.
+Your support helps rebuild an entire community.

 Awards & Recognition